mobilecoinfoundation/mcips/text/0049-chain-ids.md

 This is better than each of these being independent configuration parameters to the software.
 They should all be changing in lock-step.

-In block-version 3, chain-id will be incorporated to consensus in a more comprehensive way:
+In block-version 3, chain id will be incorporated to consensus in a more comprehensive way:

-* The enclave will become `chain-id` aware, so that the network cannot peer if the chain-id's don't match.
+* The enclave will become `chain_id` aware, so that the consensus network cannot peer if the `chain_id`'s don't match.
 * A `chain_id` field will be added to the block header in block-version 3.
 * The `TxPrefix` of a transaction will include `chain_id`.
 This will be checked by transaction validation.